Tra-G/IMDB-clone/README.md

 # Linkedln-clone
-This is a website built using React, Redux, Firebase, CSS, and more.
+This is a website built using React, Redux, Authentication, Firebase, CSS, and more.